hyperledger-archives/quilt/crypto-conditions/README.md

 ## Get it!

 ### Maven
-This library is contained in the Java package `org.interledger`, and can be included in your project by first adding a Snapshot Repository, like this:
+This library is contained in the Java package `org.interledger.cryptoconditions`, and can be included in your project by first adding a Snapshot Repository, like this:

 ```